 Q: Isn’t estrogen also affected by exercise?

 Marla Ahlgrimm: Yes!
-There is evidence that regular movement – specifically activity vigorous enough to cause the body to sweat – creates an environment where estrogen is broken down in a way that may prevent certain types of cancer.
+There is evidence that regular movement – specifically activity vigorous enough to cause the body to sweat – creates an environment where estrogen is broken down in a way that may prevent certain types of cancer (there are some specific causes of cancer as well, mesothelioma explained with asbestos exposure, etc).

 Q: Does that mean light exercise doesn’t help?